An Insider’s Guide to Little Rock's Top Attractions

 Bring your walking shoes.
 The tour of the grounds and

-the school will involve ascending and descending three flights of stairs along
+the school will involve ascending and descending three flights of stairs along with a half-mile walk.

 Best way to experience: Ranger-led tour